 Over the past several years, a suite of radio interferometers have targeted this signal, including the LOw Frequency ARray (LOFAR; Mellema et al. 2013), the Murchison Widefield Array (Bowman et al. 2013, Tingay et al. 2013, Dillon et al. 2015) and the Giant Metrewave Radio Telescope Epoch of Reionization experiment (GMRT-EoR; Paciga et al. 2013).
 Importantly, UC Berkeley leads the Donald C. Backer Precision Array for Probing the Epoch of Reionization (PAPER; Parsons et al. 2010).
 In spirit, these telescopes are similar to Cosmic Microwave Background (CMB) experiments, which revolutionized cosmology by mapping the earliest epochs of cosmic evolution.
 With 21-cm cosmology, we have the opportunity to do the same for the Cosmic Dawn.

-PAPER has pioneered novel data analysis techniques () that have Ali et al. 2015, Pober et al. 2015k completed under our MRPI planning grant, the NSF has now approved funding for the next-generation 21-cm telescope, the UC-led Hydrogen Epoch of Reionization Array (HERA; DeBoer et al. 2016; see Fig. 2).
+PAPER has pioneered novel data analysis techniques (Parsons et al. 2012a,b, Liu et al. 2014,a,b) that have led to the most stringent upper limits on the cosmological signal, already placing severe constraints on so-called ‘cold-reionization’ theories (Ali et al. 2015, Pober et al. 2015).
+In conjunction with work completed under our MRPI planning grant, the NSF has now approved funding for the next-generation 21-cm telescopesuccessor to PAPER, the UC-led Hydrogen Epoch of Reionization Array (HERA; DeBoer et al. 2016; see Fig. 2).
 This instrument will have both an enormous collecting area and an extraordinarily rapid survey speed – both essential for surveying the large cosmic volumes necessary for these measurements.
 A prototype instrument is already observing in South Africa, and expansion to a 240-dish array will begin later this year.
 Forecasts suggest that HERA will make a definitive characterization of the 21-cm signal from reionization by 2020 (Pober et al. 2014).

 Interpreting the 21-cm signal, however, is extremely difficult: these are complex statistical measurements that depend on a host of astrophysical processes, so their interpretation will require extensive modeling and analysis, well beyond that funded by the NSF.
 Moreover, a complete understanding of this era requires combining the 21-cm data with complementary observations of the galaxies themselves and other astrophysical probes.
 These techniques will also improve dramatically by the end of this decade, particularly with the launch of the James Webb Space Telescope (JWST) in late 2018 [SPHEREx???].
 The CDI will develop tools to (1) provide a unified theoretical interpretation of galaxy, 21-cm, and other measurements; (2) develop detailed cross-correlation techniques between these disparate probes; and (3) design next-generation experiments to ensure UC’s place at the forefront of this emerging field.